Skip to content

 Overwrites existing build directory if it exists.

-PSADT files are copied pristine from cache.
+PSADT files are copied unmodified from cache.

 Invoke-AppDeployToolkit.ps1 is generated (not copied).